Toms River, New Jersey: Founding and early history

-Mid-19th and 20th centuries
+Mid-19th and early 20th centuries

 In 1850, Toms River became the county seat of the newly created Ocean County when it was formed out of southern Monmouth County.
-During the second half of the 19th century and the early decades of the 20th, many new towns were carved out of Dover Township, including Brick, Jackson, Lakewood and Berkeley.
+During the second half of the 19th century and the early decades of the 20th, many new towns were carved out of Dover Township, including Brick, Jackson, Lakewood, and Berkeley.
 The Village of Toms River attempted twice—in 1914 and 1926—to secede from Dover Township, but residents were unsuccessful.
 The part of Toms River on the south side of the river stretching down to Berkeley Township incorporated as South Toms River in 1927, but the core of the original village on the north side remains part of the wider township to this day.

+Portions of the township were taken to form Jackson Township (March 6, 1844), Union Township (March 10, 1846, now Barnegat Township), Brick Township (February 15, 1850), Manchester Township (April 6, 1865), Berkeley Township (March 31, 1875), Island Heights (May 6, 1887), Lavallette (December 21, 1887), and Seaside Heights (February 26, 1913).

 Mid and late 20th century

 In the last two decades of the twentieth century, the demographics of the township changed substantially, adding over 20,000 residents just in the 1990s alone.
 While the village is still the center of municipal and county government, the population in the area exploded in the decades after World War II, due in part to the completion of the Garden State Parkway.
 Whereas the village was the largest and most densely populated section of the township for over two centuries, the vast majority of residents now shop and work in other sections of the town.

-Toms River made national headlines in the 1990s with their Little League Baseball team, nicknamed "Beast from the East", which competed in the Little League World Series three times in five years, winning in 1998 when they defeated Japan by a score of 12–9.
-More than 40,000 people lined Route 37 for a parade following their victory over Kashima, Japan.
-Toms River Little League made it to Williamsport in 2010 giving Toms River its record fourth Mid-Atlantic championship, returning there as regional runners up in 2021.

-Toms River is also home to many National Champion Pop Warner Football and Cheerleading titles.
-1996 Toms River Raider Jr. PeeWee Football team won a National Championship.
-Cheerleaders from the Toms River Little Indians, Toms River Raiders, and the Toms River Angels (formerly the Saint Joe's Angels) have won many National Titles.
-The first National Championship title was won in 1993 by the Toms River Little Indian Midget Cheer squad.
-In 2001, 2002, and 2003 the Toms River Angels brought home national titles resulting in the nations second ever three peat (meaning they brought home three national titles on the same level).
-In 2005, The Toms River Little Indians brought home two more national titles, and the Toms River Raiders won one.
-In 2006, The Toms River Angels Midget Large Advanced Cheer Squad and the Toms River Little Indians Midget Small Intermediate Cheer Squad won two more National Titles.
-In 2007 The Toms River Angels brought home one and the Indians brought back two more to add to their history.